RydeTec/rcce2/ReadMe.md

 ## Resources

-### BlitzRC
+### BlitzForge (previously BlitzRC)
-BlitzRC is a custom version of Blitz3D specifically tailored for RealmCrafter: Community Edition.
-The [source](compiler\BlitzRC\src) for this is included in the compilers folder.
+BlitzForge is a custom version of Blitz3D specifically tailored for RealmCrafter: Community Edition.
+The [source](compiler\BlitzForge\src) for this is included in the compilers folder.

 ### BlitzRCPlus
 BlitzRCPlus is a custom version of BlitzPlus specifically tailored for RealmCrafter: Community Edition.
 The [source](compiler\BlitzPlus\src) for this is included in the compilers folder.